Get To Know Me:

 Hello Hello Hello!
-I’m Rachel, the founder and OG counsellor behind The Hive.
+I’m Rachel, the founder and registered social worker behind The Hive.
 When I got into private practice my focal point was Moms, meeting moms at all stages where they were at and helping them learn to thrive in motherhood.
 Since then I have broadened my specialities to ADHD & couples work- I would definitely say these two client demographics are my jam.

 My Path To Counselling